espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Daywalker (Vampire).md

 # Daywalker (Vampire)
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Through a profane pledge or a bloodline quirk, you can tolerate the sun's light.
 You gain the [[Advanced Undead Benefits]] and can't be destroyed by sunlight.
-This doesn't prevent you from becoming [[Slowed|Slowed]] by exposure to the sun.
+This doesn't prevent you from becoming [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed|Slowed]] by exposure to the sun.